 - (2) The Remuneration Committee draws up the principles for remuneration of the members of the Board, and submits them to the Board for approval.
 It oversees and discusses with the CEO the remuneration principles for the Company and the Group.
 In addition, it determines the remuneration of the CEO and the individual remunerations of the members of the Executive Board.
 The two members other than the Chairman determine the Chairman's remuneration.
 The Remuneration Committee informs the Board of its decisions and keeps it updated on the overall remuneration policy of the Group. - (3) The Audit Committee consists of three Board members elected by the Board, excluding the Chairman and the CEO.
 The powers and duties of the Audit Committee are determined in the Audit Committee Charter, which is approved by the Board.
 In discharging its responsibilities, it has unrestricted access to the Company's management, books and records.
-The Audit Committee supports the Board of Directors in its supervision of financial control through close contact with the external auditors (auditors of the annual accounts of Nestlé S.A. and auditors of the Group's accounts), as well as with the internal audit department.
-It is governed by a specific Charter issued by the Board of Directors.
+The Audit Committee supports the Board of Directors in its supervision of financial control through a direct link to KPMG SA (external auditors) and the Nestlé Audit Group (corporate internal auditors).
 The Audit Committee's main duties include the following:

-- to discuss Nestlé's internal accounting procedures - to make recommendations to the Board of Directors regarding the nomination of external independent auditors to be appointed by the shareholders - to discuss the audit procedures, including the proposed scope and the results of the audit - to keep itself regularly informed on important findings of the audits and of their progress - to oversee the quality of the internal and external auditing - to present the conclusions on the approval of the Financial statements to the Board of Directors The Audit Committee regularly reports to the Board on its findings and proposes appropriate actions.
+- to discuss Nestlé's internal accounting procedures - to make recommendations to the Board of Directors regarding the nomination of external auditors to be appointed by the shareholders - to discuss the audit procedures, including the proposed scope and the results of the audit - to keep itself regularly informed on important findings of the audits and of their progress - to oversee the quality of the internal and external auditing - to present the conclusions on the approval of the Financial statements to the Board of Directors

+The Audit Committee regularly reports to the Board on its findings and proposes appropriate actions.
 The responsibility for approving the annual financial statements remains with the Board of Directors.